ktfleming/rhc/README.md

 2. `$XDG_CONFIG_HOME/rhc/config.toml`, if `XDG_CONFIG_HOME `is defined
 3. `~/.config/rhc/config.toml, `if present

 If none of the above files are present, a default configuration will be used.
-Here's a sample config file with explanations of the settings and their default values:
+Here's a sample config file with explanations of the settings:

 ```TOML
 # The directory to scan for request definition files when run in interactive